kroysemaj/git-GDI/slides/now-do-it-again2.md

 You have 10 mintues.
 At the end, we'll have a couple of demos

 <br>
 Bonus: Finish fast?
-Do it one or two more times.
+Do it a few more times.
 Practice makes perfect.